collectiveidea/twirp-rails/README.md

 ### Configuration

-Twirp::Rails will automatically load any `*_twirp.rb` files in your app's `lib/` directory.
+Twirp::Rails will automatically load any `*_twirp.rb` files in your app's `lib/` directory (and subdirectories).
 To modify the location, add this to an initializer:

 ```ruby
 Rails.application.config.load_paths = ["lib", "app/twirp"]